-I am currently the Assistant Director of the Humanities Center for Digital Humanities at Carleton College, and a Visiting Assistant Professor in History.
-In this position, I teach courses in history and digital humanities and work with students, faculty and staff to build a robust Digital Humanities program that fosters both digital scholarship and pedagogy on campus.
+I am the founding Director of the Digital Arts & Humanities program, Assistant Director for Digital Humanities of the Humanities Center and Lecturer in History at Carleton College.
+In this position, I coordinate the Digital Arts & Humanities minor; teach courses in history, archaeology, and digital humanities; and work with students, faculty and staff to build a robust Digital Humanities program that fosters both digital scholarship and pedagogy on campus.

-Prior to coming to Carleton, I taught in the history department at the University of Minnesota, where I maintain active affiliations as a Post-Doctoral Associate in the Center for Medieval Studies and a member of the Digital Premodern Workshop at the Consortium for the Study of the Premodern World.
-I am also the associate conference director for the Haskins Society, which currently holds its annual conference at Carleton College each November.
+Prior to coming to Carleton, I taught in the history department at the University of Minnesota, where I have been a Research Affiliate and member of the Digital Premodern Workshop with the Center for Premodern Studies.
+I am also Treasurer of the Haskins Society, which currently holds its annual conference at the University of Richmond each November.